zbbinin/wge/README.md

 ## License
 Copyright (c) 2024-2025 Stone Rhino and contributors.
-The SrSecurity is distributed under MIT.
+The WGE is distributed under MIT.
 Please see the enclosed [LICENSE](LICENSE) file for full details.

 ## Documentation